 Kid's Central employees are required to complete 15 professional training hours per calendar year.
 Various trainings are delivered and/or coordinated throughout the year by the Kids Central Training and Professional Development Department and made available to not only Kids Central's corporate staff, but to CMA staff and DCF staff.
-Kid's Central staff have access to the Relias On-line training.
+For FY 2019-2020, Kids Central changed the on-line training provider from Relias to myLearningPointe.
 Trainings are assigned annually to all staff and trainings are assigned by supervisors holding certain positions.
 Trainings are also assigned for individual employee remediation or professional development.

-For 2018, Kids Central implemented individual training plans for each employee at Kids Central.
-These plans were developed by the individual and his/her supervisor to encourage employee learning and growth, not only in his/her current position, but to prepare him/her for future career progression.
+For FY 2019-2020, Kids Central added a measure to the Balanced Scorecard to include Individual Training Plans for all Kids Central staff, to incorporate trainings specific to the employee's current position.
+These plans are developed by the employee and supervisor to encourage learning and growth, not only in the current position, but to prepare for future career progression.